Public Data:

 Locations of visitors to this page

-This site is the home page of Luke Scott Cole (Bachelor of Engineering with honours in Mechatronics, Bachelor of Information Technology with honours in Software Engineering).
+This site is the home page of Luke Scott Cole.
+His highest level of education is a double degree - Bachelor of Engineering with honours in Mechatronics, and Bachelor of Information Technology with honours in Software Engineering.

-Luke Cole is a scientist, systems engineer, roboticist, with great broad experience and skills in mechatronics and software engineer, that loves to play with robots, Linux, software, electronics, computer networks/security, penetration testing and web development.
+Luke Cole is a scientist, systems engineer, roboticist, with a cross-pollination and broad range of experience and skills in mechatronics and software engineering.
+He loves to play with robots, Linux, software, electronics, computer networks/security, penetration testing, web development, among other tech.

 Luke Cole also has a good handle of cosmology, historiography, and the multi-disciplinary field of analytical psychology, that contains Luke's other special interests of biology and philosophy.